edson-github/Marketing-Mixed-Model-/README.md

 # Marketing-Mixed-Model-
-Marketing Mix Model (OLS Regression) using sample data, in preparation for my role as Data Science Intern at Hallam Digital Marketing
+Generating a Marketing Mix Model (MMM) using machine learning techniques to forecast the effectiveness of various marketing channels.
+Using sample data, in preparation for my role as Data Science Intern at Hallam Digital Marketing

 My first project as Data Science Intern at Hallam is to develop a Marketing Mix Model for a client.